ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

  e.
 Select the appropriate image for **Image**.

-   If you select a stock image, you must do post-provisioning for the new VSIs to match the same functions as your current production web server.
+   If you select a stock image, you must do post-provisioning for the new virtual server instances to match the same functions as your current production web server.
 If you select a custom image (for example, snapshot of the web server), you might have minimal or no post-provisioning.
    {: note}

   f.
 Select *jumphost-vsi* for the **SSH key**.